shukkkur/VolleyVision/README.md

     <ul>
       <li>HuggingFace - <a href="https://huggingface.co/datasets/MCG-NJU/MultiSports">dataset</a></li>
     </ul>
     <p>MultiSports is a multi-person dataset of spatio-temporal localized sports actions.
-Please refer to <a href="https://arxiv.org/abs/2105.07404">this paper</a> for more details.
-Please refer to <a href="https://github.com/MCG-NJU/MultiSports/">this repository</a></li> for evaluation. </p>
+Please refer to <a href="https://arxiv.org/abs/2105.07404">this paper</a> for more details and to <a href="https://github.com/MCG-NJU/MultiSports/">this repository</a> for evaluation. </p>
   </li>

   <li>